pm7y/AzureEventGridSimulator/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7dhqhfg5lt73chsb?svg=true)](https://ci.appveyor.com/project/fallenidol/azureeventgridsimulator)

-A simple simulator which provides endpoints that mimic the functionality of [Azure Event Grid](https://azure.microsoft.com/en-au/services/event-grid/) topics.
-This is useful for local integration testing purposes.
+A simple simulator which provides endpoints that mimic the functionality of [Azure Event Grid](https://azure.microsoft.com/en-au/services/event-grid/) topics and subscribers and is compatible with the `Microsoft.Azure.EventGrid` client library.

-## Why?

-There are a couple of similar projects out there.
-What I found though is that they don't adequately simulate an actual Event Grid Topic endpoint.

-Azure Event Grid only excepts connections over https and the Azure Event Grid SDK only sends requests over https.
-If you're posting to an Event Grid topic using custom code then maybe this isn't an issue.
-If you are using the SDK though then this is a problem.

-Typically an event grid topic endpoint url is like so: _https://<topic-name>.australiaeast.eventgrid.azure.net/api/events_.
-When you try and send to this using the Azure Event Grid SDK essentially what it does is post to https://topic-name.australiaeast.eventgrid.azure.net/.
-In other words it posts the payload to the host+port over https (https://host:port/) and drops the query uri.

-Any _simulator_ has to support this to be a truely usefuly solution and I couldn't find any that did and so I created my own.

 ## Configuration
 Topics and their subscribers are configured in the `appsettings.json` file.